mkusner/grammarVAE/README.md

 * `python setup.py install`

-The experiments with molecules require which can be installed as described in
+The experiments with molecules require the rdkit library, which can be installed as described in
 <a href="http://www.rdkit.org/docs/Install.html">http://www.rdkit.org/docs/Install.html</a>.

 The Bayesian optimization experiments can be replicated as follows: